In this blog post, we will use data from 51 sensors to predict the probability of a future breakdown on a water pump.

 We then split our dataset into training, validation, and test, and rescale the dataset before fitting to our model

 By using Random Forest, we can create a model with a 100% accuracy in both train, validation, and test.
 Now, this normally would call for concerns about whether the model is overfitting, however, we do get a perfect result in both our validation and test data.
-Additionally, based on the findings in the descriptive analysis, it could actually be true that we can reach this high of an accuracy, because each class differs significantly from one another.
+Additionally, based on the findings in the descriptive analysis, it could actually be true that we can reach this high accuracy, because each class differs significantly from one another.
 In the figure below our confusion matrix for train can be seen:

 As our dataset contains few observations of type broken, our validation data do not have any observations of this value.
 We therefore “only” get a 2x2 matrix for normal and recovering when looking at validation: